tc39/notes/meetings/2019-07/july-24.md

 JRL: (queue topic: "all" in method name has higher precedence than `g` flag (`str.replaceAll(r)`))

-MS: Are you suggesting that we throw or auto-`g`?
+MLS: Are you suggesting that we throw or auto-`g`?

 JRL: I prefer we auto-`g`.
 But if we throw, that's fine as well.
 But accepting a non-global regex and replacing only one match is the worst option here.